Core Noxus Components

 - Cold Storage: object/file persistence (

-s3,gcloud,minio, local-compatible options).
+s3,gcloud,minio, local-compatible options)

 Traffic And Domains